Nischala258/Nischala_LanGraph_MAT496/README.md

 Reduce- Then we, take the list of states and invoke the llm to get the final results.

 **Tweaks:** Changed the model to Gemini and GoogleAI.
 Changed the example from generating jokes to generating facts and giving tweets.

+## Lesson 4:
+We learn how to build an automated research assistant.
+It includes research analyst (with human feedback) , then each analyst conducts research in parallelization with the help of external sources (web search) and finally the reduce phase compiles all of it into a report.

+**Tweaks:** Changed the model to GoogleAI and Gemini.
+Changed the research topic.